DMartelly/Group5_Final_Project/README.md

-Readme file
+#N-Length-Nodes

-This program finds all paths of length N there are in a given undirected graph from A to B, and displays each unique path
+This program finds all paths of length N there are in a given undirected graph from A to B, and displays each unique path.
+This was my parallel computing program for Structure Computing Organization at FIU

+##Running the Program
 To run program:
 ./main
 	-t: print time only